dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

    # For Azure blob storage access:
    azure_storage_account_name="Please set me up!" azure_storage_account_key="Please set me up!"
    ```

 1. Finally, enter credentials for your chosen destination as per the [docs](../destinations/).

-1. You can pass the bucket URL and glob pattern or use "config.toml".
+1. You can pass the bucket URL and glob pattern or use `config.toml`.
 For local filesystems, use
-   file:// or skip the schema.
+   `file://` or skip the schema.

    ```toml
    [sources.filesystem]